VirusTotal/vt-cli/README.md

 #### Pre-compiled binaries

-The pre-compiled binaries can be found at [the releases page](https://github.com/VirusTotal/vt-cli/releases).
-There are binaries for Windows, Linux and Mac OS X. To use them, just download the file, decompress it and place it in a directory where you think is more convenient to be used.
+The pre-compiled binaries can be found on [the releases page](https://github.com/VirusTotal/vt-cli/releases).
+There are binaries for Windows, Linux and Mac OS X. To use them, just download the file, decompress it and place it in a directory where you think is more convenient to use.

 #### Manual building